The Chinese University of Hong Kong

 Shubhroparno's (second from left) CUHK and Hong Kong friends travelled specially to India for his sister's wedding in 2019.

-Published on "CU Alumni Magazine" Issue 111 by Alumni Affairs Office 2022
+Published in "CU Alumni Magazine" Issue 111 by Alumni Affairs Office 2022

 Read online: CU Alumni Magazine Issue No. 111 (Chinese Version Only)